uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 > Having more reliable and/or consistent hardware.

-The printers themselves were more finicky than expeted.
+The printers themselves were more finicky than expected.
 The nano and guts versions were not at all happy with the 5v supply, but the mini ones at least worked.
 Test page bugged out, but we could print.
 In the future, I'll only use mini printers.